-The committee shall be comprised of four (4) faculty members, from different specialty areas when possible, and two (2) student representatives.
+The committee shall be comprised of four (4) faculty members, from different specialty areas when possible, and three (3) student representatives.
 Students are voting members of the committee.
 All part time faculty are invited and encouraged to attend but will have no voting rights.
-The Department chair serves as an ex-officio, non-voting member.
+The Curriculum Committee shall meet a minimum of once per semester with other meetings being scheduled as needed.